BindBC/bindbc-sdl/README.md

 ### The dynamic bindings
 The dynamic bindings require no special configuration when using DUB to manage your project.
 There is no link-time dependency.
 At runtime, the SDL shared libraries are required to be on the shared library search path of the user's system.
 On Windows, this is typically handled by distributing the SDL DLLs with your program.
 On other systems, it usually means installing the SDL runtime libraries through a package manager.

 To load the shared libraries, you need to call the appropriate load function.
+The load functions return a binding-specific value indicating either that the library failed to load (it couldn't be found), one or more symbols failed to load, or a version number that matches a global enum value based on the compile-time configuration.

 ```d
 import bindbc.sdl;